Regulatory Policies - U.S. Food and Drug Administration (FDA)

 Reliance on validated sterility testing methods is a critical element in assuring the safety of a product.
 Therefore, the draft guidance specified that proper validation of critical methods, including RMMs, demonstrate that the methods are suitable for their intended purpose and provides assurance that the results obtained are accurate and reproducible.
 Also included in the guidance were an overview of validation criteria that should be assessed, including limit of detection, specificity, ruggedness and robustness, what microorganisms to use, controls, and what method comparison studies to consider.

-In a more recent move by CBER, sweeping changes were later proposed for the sterility testing of biological products.
+Sweeping changes were later proposed for the sterility testing of biological products.
 In June 2011, the FDA recommended to amend the sterility test requirements to provide manufacturers of biological products greater flexibility and to encourage use of the most appropriate and state-of-the-art test methods for assuring the safety of biological products.
 They took this action as part of FDA’s continuing effort to review and, as necessary, update the biologics regulations.

 The proposed rule and it’s advantages were very similar to the 2008 draft guidance for industry: that manufacturers of innovative products, such as cell and gene therapy products, as well as manufacturers of currently approved products, may benefit from sterility test methods with rapid and advanced detection capabilities.